 With wearable tech getting all the attention a smart watch is a companion comparable to a mobile phone.
 This brings a need for us to discuss about the threats possible & how awareness can help you avoid them.
 Read ON!

 Smartwatches may seem like secure devices that no one would ever want to hack.
 However, they pose a security threat to the smartphones and computers they connect to.
+Since watches connect over wifi networks they are relatively easier to breach.
+Those that use VPN are that way more protected.
+Some most people don't understand what is VPN, they are unaware of its advantages, but that's left for another piece.
 Cybercriminals can use smartwatches to gain access to your sensitive data.

 That’s why you should be aware of the common smartwatch security threats and know how to protect yourself from them.
 Here’s how potential hackers could exploit your smartwatch.

 Gaining Access to Your Usernames and Passwords

 A potential hacker could install a spying app on your smartphone through phishing, public WiFi connections, and many other ways.
 They can then track your movements using your wearable’s accelerometer data.
 They can use that data to find out when you’re walking, running, cycling, sitting, or typing.

 Your accelerometer sensor would produce the same signals every time you type a particular password on your computer.
 A potential hacker could then recognize the same pattern and discover the password.

 However, they would need to track you for a while.
 That would require a constant upload of your data to a remote server.
 This would drain your smartwatch battery and consume a lot of your traffic.
 That’s how you can detect if someone is hacking your smartwatch.